Holiday Magic: Later information

 CEO and President Roland R. Nocera pleaded guilty to securities fraud, in the case United States v.
 Nocera, et al. (unrelated to Holiday Magic).
 Larry Stephen Huff, another key individual in the company, served two years in a Federal Prison, for charges related to a Ponzi scam (unrelated to Holiday Magic).

 Abe F. March held several executive positions for Holiday Magic and parent company U.S. Universal; Regional Vice President, Canada (1971–1972), Vice President, Greece (1972–1973) and Managing Director for Sta-Power, Germany (1973).
 He subsequently bought exclusive rights for Middle East distribution of Holiday Magic cosmetics and formed his own company, Beauty Magic, in Beirut, Lebanon.
 In 2006 he published a book (To Beirut and Back - An American in the Middle East) dealing, in part, with his experiences.

 Glenn W. Turner worked briefly for Holiday Magic in 1966.
 He then started two multi-level marketing companies, Koscot Interplanetary, selling cosmetics, and Dare to Be Great, selling motivational and self-improvement courses.

-In popular culture

-The Dream, a podcast about multi-level marketing, discussed Holiday Magic and William Penn Patrick.

-The Last Podcast on the Left, a podcast covering topics like serial killers, conspiracy theories, and cults, discussed Holiday Magic on a 2023 episode about David Miscavige.

-Citaded, a podcast, has an episode about William Penn Patrick (and Holiday Magic).